MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/calculate-a-truck-route.md

 GET, POST

 POST requests require all parameters to be passed into the body of the request as a JSON object.
+This API is [CORs enabled](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).

 **When to use HTTP GET vs POST**